Wachusett Regional High School: Sports

 Under the school colors of green and white, Wachusett fields many perennially competitive sports teams.
 The school has forty-six athletic programs, in which about 1,000 students participate.
 These include lacrosse, American football, basketball, baseball, soccer, tennis, ice hockey, track, cross country, lacrosse, alpine skiing, volleyball, gymnastics, field hockey, golf, and swimming.

-The girls soccer team won consecutive Division 1 state championships in 2017 and 2018.
-The girls indoor track team won the Division 1 state championship in 2018.
-The boys hockey team won the Division 3 state championship in 2019.
-The girls cross-country team has won 13 consecutive league championships, and a number of consecutive district championships.
-Both girls and boys track teams are consistently among state's best.
+The girls' soccer team won consecutive Division 1 state championships in 2017 and 2018.
+The girls' indoor track team won the Division 1 state championship in 2018.
+The boys' hockey team won the Division 3 state championship in 2019.
+The girls' cross-country team has won 13 consecutive league championships, and a number of consecutive district championships.
+Both girls' and boys' track teams are consistently among state's best.
 Wachusett's soccer teams have also won several championships, most recently the girls' team in 2017.
-In 2004, the Boys Basketball team won the District Championship, supported by the enormous "Badlands" student rooting section, known as the loudest student section in Central Massachusetts.
-The school's football team went undefeated in the 2003 season and has won back-to-back Super Bowl Titles.
-The team went undefeated yet again in 2009, with a record of 13–0, beating 4th ranked Holy Name in the super bowl.
-In 2007, the girls gymnastics team was crowned Mid-Wach league champions following an undefeated season, and went on to place 6th overall in the state.
+In 2004, the boys' basketball team won the District Championship, supported by the enormous "Badlands" student rooting section, known as the loudest student section in Central Massachusetts.
+The school's football team went undefeated in the 2003 season, and has won back-to-back Super Bowl titles.
+The team went undefeated again in 2009, with a record of 13–0, beating 4th ranked Holy Name in the Super Bowl.
+In 2007, the girls' gymnastics team was crowned Mid-Wach league champions following an undefeated season, and went on to place 6th overall in the state.
 The baseball team won district championships in 2010 and 2017 and selected and won games in the Super Eight State Tournament in 2015 and 2018.
-The cheerleading team has won multiple National Championships.
-The Boys Varsity Hockey Team Also won the 2018-2019 state championship, playing their last game in TD Garden.
+The cheerleading team has won multiple national championships.
+The boys' varsity hockey team won the 2018-2019 state championship, playing their last game in TD Garden.

 Science Seminar and Science Fair

 Every year, Wachusett conducts a school science fair.
 Winners of the school competition advance to the Regional Science Fair.
-In order to help students develop high quality projects and to stimulate their interest in science, Wachusett holds Science Seminar meetings every Tuesday night.
+To help students develop high quality projects and to stimulate their interest in science, Wachusett holds Science Seminar meetings every Tuesday night.
 Interested students take an entrance examination in order to be admitted to Science Seminar.
 For the first hour of these meetings, a scientist from the community speaks to seminar members about his/her work.
-The second hour consists of meetings between students and their science project advisors for help and guidance in the process.
+The second hour consists of meetings between students and their science project advisors.
 Many students have done well at the Regional Science Fair, State Science Fair, International Science and Engineering Fair, and other fairs.
 Science Seminar is presided over by Carol Sullivan, a longtime teacher at the school, as well as a variety of advisers who are current or retired scientists in the field.
-Every week a prominent figure in the field of science is brought in to give a one-hour lecture on their chosen subject (subjects range from forensic science to the latest solar panel technology to the size of the universe), and then students break into groups to meet with their adviser and discuss their year-long science project.